 Note: Doses given are for children.
 Adults should double the amounts.

 Give small, frequent meals of vegetable broths, steamed vegetables, and fresh fruit.

-Vitamin C (200 - 500 mg two times per day.
-Children over 4 can have up to 3,000 mg per day in divided doses for short periods of time), zinc (10 - 15 mg per day), and beta-carotene (10,000 - 25,000 IU per day).
-Be sure to use beta-carotene and not vitamin A. Ask your doctor before giving any vitamin supplement to a child.
+Vitamin C (200 to 500 mg, 2 times per day.
+Children over 4 can have up to 3,000 mg per day in divided doses for short periods of time), zinc (10 to 15 mg per day), and beta-carotene (10,000 to 25,000 IU per day).
+Be sure to use beta-carotene and not vitamin A. Ask your doctor before giving vitamin supplements to a child.

 Don't use herbs by themselves to treat whooping cough, especially in children.
 Make sure you have your pediatrician's approval before giving any herb to a child.

 There aren't any studies that use specific herbs to treat whooping cough.
 These herbs have been used traditionally to treat coughs and strengthen the immune system.
-All have side effects and can interact with other medications, so it's crucial to talk to your doctor or your pediatrician before using any of these herbs.
-Your doctor can help you find out if these herbs would help you or your child, and can help you determine the right dose.
+All have side effects and can interact with other medications, so it's crucial to talk to your doctor or your pediatrician before using any herbs.
+Your doctor can advise you about whether these herbs would help you or your child, and can help you determine the right dose.

 - Astragalus (Astragalus membranaceus).
 Astragalus can interact with some medications, including lithium.

 - Hyssop (Hyssopus officinalis).
 Pregnant women should not take hyssop.

 - Anise (Pimpinella anisum).
 Anise may interact with medications that affect hormones, including birth control pills and tamoxifen.